 Your care workers at college will get to know you really well.
 They’ll find out what you like and don’t like, what makes you laugh and what makes you sad, your favourite football team or the band you love to sing along to.

 Care staff will help you settle in at college, suggest clubs and activities to join in with and they’ll support you to mix and make friends with the other students.
 Staff will help you to organise your leisure time so that you can attend clubs, trips and social events.
-The care workers in your accommodation can support you to communicate with home, staff and house-mates and they are there to help you with your weekly personal shopping.
+Likewise, the care workers in your accommodation can support you to communicate with home, staff and house-mates and they are there to help you with your weekly personal shopping.